dhappen/paper_work/README.md

 ### 3. Sim-to-Real Reinforcement Learning for Deformable Object Manipulation
 J. Matas, S. James, and A. J. Davison, “Sim-to-Real Reinforcement Learning for Deformable Object Manipulation,” in Proceedings of The 2nd Conference on Robot Learning, Oct.
 2018, pp. 734–743.
 Accessed: Oct.
 19, 2022.
 [Online].
 Available: https://proceedings.mlr.press/v87/matas18a.html
+- manipulation goal : to learn deformable object manipulation in an end-to-end manner,
+- Reference
+  - [14] we employ Reinforcement Learning (RL) to create an algorithm that is task agnostic and can learn many different behaviours based on the definition of a reward and a couple of provided demonstrations.
+This has been extensively studied in the context of rigid object manipulation
+    D. Quillen, E. Jang, O. Nachum, C. Finn, J. Ibarz, and S. Levine.
+Deep Reinforcement Learning for Vision-Based Robotic Grasping: A Simulated Comparative Evaluation of Off-Policy Methods.
+CoRR, 2018.
+  - Cloth manipulation에 관련한 paper들
+  - rigid object manipulation [21, 22]
+    [21] S. Gu, E. Holly, T. Lillicrap, and S. Levine.
+Deep Reinforcement Learning for Robotic Manipulation with Asynchronous Off-Policy Updates.
+International Conference on Robotics and Automation, 2016.
+    [22] J. Peters and S. Schaal.
+Reinforcement learning of motor skills with policy gradients.
+Neural Networks.
+  - DDPG 관련 논문들
+  - sim2real을 위한 관련 논문(domain randomization, additional training in real world)